AvirupBiswas/SpringSecurityJwt/README.md

-it is a small demo of spring security with JWT.
+It is a small demo of spring security with JWT.